asreview/asreview/docs/source/API/reference.rst

 API Reference
 =============

 Welcome to the ASReview API.
+This API reference contains documentation on the modules, classes, and functions of the ASReview software.